pnepe6/es6-rollup-boilerplate/README.md

 }
 ````

 ### Bring up to date

-Git structure of this module library allow to update main dependencies from master branch, these represent the major update each sub-project need to have in order to stay sustainable.
-Please refer to abstraction level list below before any update.
+Find below a quick list of package.json dependencies you have to maintain in priority (not exhaustive list of package.json dependencies)

 #### Main dev dependencies
-Find below a quick list of package.json dependencies you have to maintain in priority (not exhaustive list of package.json dependencies)

 - Level O - branch master
     Transpilation (Pay special attention to babel-cli and babel-core, also check other plugins babel and dependency regularly)